KingHacker9000/Carnomics/README.md

 # About

-python prject to determine the cost of \n
+python prject to determine the cost of  -> Buying  -> Renting  A Car
-  -> Buying
-  -> Renting
-A Car